 I have some strong political views, most of them are solidly conservative.
 I try to base my views on biblical truth rather than my feelings or what our Western culture believes about a particular issue.
 However, even with those qualifiers my political views are not on the same level as my religious beliefs.
 We should be very careful about writing off other people based entirely on their political opinions.
 Rather, we should attempt to persuade those who think differently than we do with reason, grace and biblical truth.

-I am a truth person.
+And finally, mercy is way better than judgment, I am a truth person.
 This reality is demonstrated in the fact that every spiritual gifts’ test I have ever taken I consistently scored lowest on mercy.
 Every.
 Single.
 Time.
 Even the times I tried to cheat and game the test I still scored dead last on mercy.
 I am not proud of this fact but it is a fact.
 I fought against this fact for years and tried desperately to be softer and squishier than the way God made me.
 It took me a while to realize that people like me add something necessary to the body of Christ.
 We keep the feelers from getting excessively feely and the mercy folks from handing out cheap grace like it was fun-size candy on Halloween.
 That being said, with God mercy always wins out over judgment (James 2:13) and if I want to be like Jesus I have to embrace the grace and mercy He came to give.